 SpringHill Suites provides complimentary parking and storage for 2 bags per room (if needed or for heat sensitive items) while guests are on the 2-Day Raft & Camp.
-Additional bags may be stored for $10. per bag per day.
+Additional bags may be stored for a fee.

 Guests should bring an adequate supply of all necessary medications.
 They will be accessible during the day when stored in a day bag or if needed, in cold storage on the raft.
 A list of medications should be provided to us, along with any related medical conditions.

 What is a typical day on the river and how much time is spent on the raft?